-The Board regulates the licensing of water treatment and distribution operators to assure that community and non-transient non-community water systems are operated by qualified persons who have the experience, knowledge and ability to maintain the drinking water systems to protect public health.
+The Board of Licensure of Water System Operators (Board) licenses water treatment and distribution operators to assure that community and non-transient non-community water systems and transient systems using surface water as a source are operated by qualified persons who have the experience, knowledge and ability to maintain the drinking water systems to protect public health.

-The Board consists of nine members appointed by the Governor as follows: three water treatment or water distribution system operators, one holding a Class II license, one holding a Class III license, and one holding a Class IV license; one member of the public who is a registered professional engineer; one person who is an educator in the field of water supply or service; one person who is a water management representative; one person who represents a "very small water system," as defined in rules of the board; one person who is an owner or manager of a non-transient, non-community public water system; and one person from the department whom the Commissioner may recommend, subject to appointment by the Governor.
+The Board consists of nine members appointed by the Governor as follows: three water treatment or water distribution system operators, one holding a Class II license, one holding a Class III license and one holding a Class IV license; one member of the public who is a registered professional engineer; one person who is an educator in the field of water supply or service; one person who is a water management representative; one person who represents a "very small water system," as defined in rules of the Board; one person who is an owner or manager of a non-transient, non-community public water system; and one person from the Department of Health and Human Services whom the Commissioner may recommend, subject to appointment by the Governor.
+Two seats remained unfilled for the 2015 fiscal year.

 The Board meets four times per year.
 Exams are available through electronic testing in Portland and Holden.
-The Board also offered two paper exam sittings in state fiscal year 2013, when a total of 112 exams were taken, with 67 people passing the exam.
+A total of 168 exams were taken, with 98 exams being passed.

 The Board strongly supports the professionalism of water operators.
-It reviews professional development courses for required training to renew licenses biennially and promotes initial and upper level training for operators.
+It reviews and approves professional development courses to fulfill training requirements for biennial license renewal.
+The Board also promotes initial and upper level training for operators.

-There are 1,090 licensed operators providing public health protection to consumers of 733 public water systems statewide.
-The public holds high expectations for the quality of their drinking water and places a high level of trust in the professionals responsible for producing and delivering quality drinking water.
+There are 1,198 licensed operators providing public health protection to consumers of 758 public water systems statewide.
+The public expects high quality drinking water and the work of the Board ensures the public trust in the professionals responsible for producing and delivering quality drinking water.

-Very Small Water System Operator Class I Water Treatment Class II Water Treatment Class III Water Treatment Class IV Water Treatment Class I Water Distribution Class II Water Distribution Class III Water Distribution
+Very Small Water System Operator Class I Water Treatment Class II Water Treatment

+Class III Water Treatment Class IV Water Treatment Class I Water Distribution Class II Water Distribution Class III Water Distribution Class IV Water Distribution

-FINANCES, FISCAL YEAR 2013: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.
+FINANCES, FISCAL YEAR 2015: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.

-LOBSTER ADVISORY COUNCIL ROBERT BAINES, CHAIR
+LOBSTER ADVISORY COUNCIL JOSHUA MILLER, CHAIR